Wilton First-Degree Assault Lawyer

 Furthermore, if the alleged victim of an assault is disabled, elderly, under the age of 10, or employed by the Department of Correction, convicted individuals may be required to serve a portion of any prison sentence known as a “mandatory minimum.”
 A judge or jury could not reduce or suspend sentencing in such a scenario.

 Contact a Top Wilton First-Degree Assault Attorney Today

 First-degree assault is one of the most serious crimes you could be charged with in Wilton.
 With such high stakes, you should explore all potential legal options—and to that end, a seasoned defense attorney could help ensure evidence is located and presented in the most favorable light possible.

 An experienced Wilton first-degree assault lawyer could stand by your side throughout all legal proceedings.
-Schedule a free consultation to learn how a member of our team could help with your Wilton arrest for first-degree assault.
+Call today to learn how a member of our team could help with your Wilton arrest for first-degree assault.